 A couple of times in her short life, my daughter had the ‘pleasure’ of partaking in one this country’s nastiest creations: powdered, fake nacho cheese sauce.

-I tried to explain how it was made and why it was something that was not good for bodies (while she scarfed said nastiness into her gullet), however…..she seemed totally unconvinced.
+I tried to explain how it was made and why it was something that was not good for our bodies (while she scarfed said nastiness into her gullet), however…..she seemed totally unconvinced.

 “But Mom!!
 It is really good!” she lamented!